Flexible global forecast combinations: Synthetic data experiments

 \subsection{Simulation design}

 We evaluate the possible gains from global forecast combination in simulation.
 We work directly with the forecast errors which are sampled from a $p$-dimensional Gaussian $\bm{e}_t^{(k)}\sim N(\bm{0},\bm{\Sigma}^{(k)})$ for $t=1,\ldots,T$ and $k=1,\ldots,m$.
 We fix $p=T=50$, so the number of forecasters is of the same order as the number of samples.
+Different sample sizes are considered in \ref{app:larger}, though the main findings are robust to sample size.
 The number of tasks $m\in\{2,5,10\}$.
 The covariance matrices $\bm{\Sigma}^{(1)},\ldots,\bm{\Sigma}^{(m)}$ are constructed element-wise as $\Sigma_{ij}^{(k)}=\sigma_i^{(k)}\sigma_j^{(k)}\rho^{|i-j|}$.
 The correlation parameter $\rho=0.75$ to induce high correlations between forecasters, typical of forecaster surveys.
-For forecaster $j=1,\ldots,p$, the standard deviations $\sigma_j^{(1)},\ldots,\sigma_j^{(m)}$ are generated by drawing correlated random variates uniformly distributed on $[a,b]^m$ with correlation coefficient $\alpha\in\{0,1/3,2/3,1\}$.
-The parameter $\alpha$ dictates the degree of task relatedness.
+For forecaster $j=1,\ldots,p$, the standard deviations $\sigma_j^{(k)}$ are generated by drawing random variables uniformly distributed on $[a,b]$ and correlating them with correlation coefficient $\alpha\in\{0,1/3,2/3,1\}$.
+The parameter $\alpha$ dictates the level of task-relatedness.
 As $\alpha$ approaches one, a forecaster's performance on one task is strongly indicative of their performance on other tasks.
 The converse is true as $\alpha$ approaches zero---a forecaster's performance on one task is weakly indicative of their performance on other tasks.
 The bounds $a=1$ and $b=3$ so the accuracy of the worst forecaster is up to three times poorer than that of the best forecaster.
+A visualisation of data from this simulation design is given in \ref{app:visualisation}.

 As a measure of out-of-sample accuracy, we report the mean square forecast error on an infinitely large testing set relative to that from an oracle:

 where $\hat{\bm{w}}^{(1)}$ denotes estimated weights for task one fit using an estimate $\hat{\bm{\Sigma}}^{(1)}$ of the true covariance matrix $\bm{\Sigma}^{(1)}$, and $\bm{w}^{(1)}$ denotes oracle weights fit using $\bm{\Sigma}^{(1)}$.
 We restrict our attention to the relative forecast error of the first task only to measure the marginal effect of adding additional tasks.
 The covariance matrices are estimated using the sample covariances $\hat{\Sigma}_{ij}^{(k)}=T^{-1}\sum_{t=1}^Te_{it}^{(k)}e_{jt}^{(k)}$ for all $(i,j)\in\{1,\ldots,p\}^2$.